 2. How to Remove RV Aluminum Siding?

-If you have determined that removing old aluminum RV siding is necessary, you’ll need to start by removing any lights that are installed along the side of the RV that could get in the way.
+First, start by removing any lights that are installed along the side of the RV that could get in the way.
 To do this you will need to use a flat head screwdriver to remove them.
 You’ll use the flat head to pop off the lens that’s protecting the bulb.
 Once this is done you can unscrew the light bulbs and place them somewhere safe.

 Once you’ve removed all the lights, you can move on to the staples.
 You can use the flat head again to do this, or you can use the back of a hammer to pry off the staples.
 When performing this step you should take your time and be very careful.
 Going too fast could result in permanent damage to your RV.
 Make sure you’ve removed all the staples before moving onto the next step.
 Carefully examine the side of the RV because it can be easy to miss one or two staples along the way.